redspider/codewars2014/README.md

 16:35

+> "We spent half the time waving our phones at invalid QR codes like complete muppets"

 This was the closest we came to being genuinely stumped.
 The file contained 441 1s and 0s and the comment said "Almost a Perfect Square".
 We initially guessed it needed to be in a square but rapid math and dodgy regex splitting meant that we had one character left over some how.
 This led us to conclude it wasn't actually supposed to be a square for